 Digging into our archives here is a commentary by contributing writer Tom Chin, and a photo of Jerry and his Yahoo! co-founder David Filo.
 We will go back into our archives again and also post Jerry's exclusive interview with AsianConnections.com.

-By the way, in honor of the Year of the Dragon, there is a new beginning - the site is being refreshed.
-Yes, the site has looked a little raggedy at times like a well-loved old teddy bear missing a button here or there, as all of us on the team have led busy lives.
+By the way, in honor of the Year of the Rat, there is a new beginning - the site is being refreshed.
+Yes, the site has looked a little raggedy at times like a well-loved old teddy bear missing a button here or there, as all of us on the team have led busy lives, and we've been working on an epic feature documentary film about the amazing life and career of Ben Fong-Torres.

-One of our rock star columnists, is literally a rock star journalist, Ben Fong-Torres, showing another side of him on our pages rarely seen anywhere else.
-Since the time he began writing his column LIKE A ROLLING STONE for AsianConnections.com, he has also completed a million major projects including publishing nine books.
+One of our rock star columnists, is literally a rock star journalist and 3-time Emmy award-winner Ben Fong-Torres, showing another side of him on our pages rarely seen anywhere else.
+Since the time he began writing his column LIKE A ROLLING STONE for AsianConnections.com, he has also completed a million major projects including publishing books.
 One day he's hanging out with Johnny Depp and the next, he's out with Quincy.
 Quincy Jones.
-Ben is co-hosting the upcoming annual KTVU-TV live telecast of the Southwest Airlines Chinese New Year Parade in San Francisco.
+On February 8, 2020 Ben just co-hosted the annual KTVU-TV live telecast of the Southwest Airlines Chinese New Year Parade in San Francisco.
 (That's Ben with co-host Julie Haener.
 The photo was shot by the talented San Francisco Bay Area photographer Frank Jang who is a friend and frequent contributor to AsianConnections.com.).

 And when Lia Chang brings back stories, images and video for AsianConnections.com, you can see that you are really getting a 'backstage pass.'
 This multi-faceted bright light of pure energy is an actress, model and photographer.
 If its New York Fashion Week, she's not only writing about the fashions, she's wearing them, too.
 One year, her face was plastered all over Fashion Week.
 She was on the runway for Yeohlee's fashion show.
 We are proud that her images of Asian Pacific Americans in Theater, as well as her other collections, including her images from 9/11 which were first shown at AsianConnections.com, are now housed at the Library of Congress.